HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 hugo new posts/hello-world.md
 ```

 this will create a new Markdown file named `Hello world` in the content/posts directory.
-Open the file with your favorite editor (shout out for VS Code) and change the `draft: true` to `draft: false`
+Open the file with your favorite editor (shout out to [VS Code](https://code.visualstudio.com/)) and change the `draft: true` to `draft: false`

 ### Create a blog source repository in GitHub